junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 #### Act 6

-> they need to help Lucifer recover - Crowley lied about Nick, they go look for it, find Crowley rebuild Nick's body with Cage spell, get Lucifer inside Nick's body, help him strengthen
->
-> (Lucifer suggest get Michael but they initially refuse, Lucifer being a really annoying childish asshole)

 > INT. bunker library - day (Dean, Sam, Cas)
 >
 > they research, try to find info about Nick's body but can't find any, decide to go to Detroit again